 The entity retains CSC of Cobb County as a registered agent for Georgia Process Service.
 The registered agent of a foreign corporation authorized to transact business in Georgia is the corporation’s agent for service of any process, notice, or demand required or permitted by law to be served on the foreign corporation.
 If a foreign corporation has no registered agent, the corporation may be served Georgia Process Service by registered or certified mail or statutory overnight delivery, return receipt requested, addressed to the chief executive officer, chief financial officer, or secretary of the foreign corporation, or a person holding a position comparable to any of the foregoing, at its principal office shown in the later of its application for a certificate of authority or its most recent annual registration.

 Any party that serves a foreign corporation should also serve a copy of the Georgia Process Service upon the Secretary of State and pay a ten-dollar filing fee.
 Good Georgia Process Service may be said to have been achieved on the date the foreign corporation receives the mail or the date shown on the return receipt, if signed on behalf of the foreign corporation or five days after its deposit in the United States mail, as evidenced by the postmark, if mailed post-paid and correctly addressed.

-COMPACT POWER EQUIPMENT INC.
+HOW TO SERVE LEGAL PAPERS ON COMPACT POWER EQUIPMENT INC.

 Compact Power Equipment, established by Roger Braswell, rents cranes, excavators, tractors, and trenchers, among other equipment.
 In 2009, Compact Power Equipment and Home Depot entered into a long-term commercial relationship that started with rentals at over a hundred Home Depot locations across six states.